Andrew-Reid/d3-slippy/README.md

 ### slippy.fitMargin(*margin,feature*)

 Similar to `slippy.fit()` but takes an extra parameter that specifies a margin and fits the geojson feature to the slippy map bounds given that margin.

+### slippy.offset(*[offsetX,offsetY]*)

+If an offset is provided, sets the offset between the projected point marking the north-west limit of the map and the top left extent of the SVG/Canvas.
+These two are not always the same.
+If no offset is provided, returns the current offset.

+Slippy projection translates are generally set to 0 to start, the zoom manages the translate.
+The offset refers to the distance from the upper left hand limit of the map (for a mercator this is `[-180,~85]`) in geographic coordinates (the north west most point) to the upper left hand limit of the SVG/Canvas.
+For most web mercator type maps this is zero - the upper left corner of the SVG/Canvas aligns with the north most and west most geographic point the map shows.
+For an polar projection, the north most/west most point the map can show is the north pole - in the center of the map.
+So the offset will be `[width/2, height/2]`.

+The default is `[0,0]`.

+### slippy.limit(*limit*)

+If provided, sets the maximum latitude shown on the map.
+If not provided, returns the current limit.
+The maximum latitude that can be shown by the map - used for aligning tiles with projection.
+The default is `85.051133`.
+This is required for typical web tiles because the limit confines the projected geographic extent to a square - allowing for easy tiling.

 ## Zoom Methods